rbalsleyMSFT/FFU/README.md

 - Added code for detecting wether a main drive is available to apply the OS to.
 If the drive isn't detected the console will show red (shown below)
 - Added code that looks to \Images for device images.
 - Added code that looks to \Drivers for device drivers
+- Removed startnet.cmd and switched to winpeshl.ini for launching the capture and deployment scripts.
+  - Startnet.cmd works fine however winpeshl.ini is a different approch that only loads the powershell script. | https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpeshlini-reference-launching-an-app-when-winpe-starts?view=windows-11
 - Added code to display device information:
   - System Time
   - Serial Number